neekware/eh-aye-stts/README.md

 stts enable claude-code --global    # Global wrapper in ~/.stts/hooks/ (warns if stts missing) stts enable claude-code --local     # Local wrapper in .claude/hooks/ (silent if stts missing)

+# Note: Currently only claude-code and claude are supported
+# Future versions will add support for cursor, vscode, windsurf, zed

 # Test it works
 stts test
 ```